Phone-GWP-group

 With so many different recycling symbols, it can be difficult to know what they all mean, and which ones to use on your packaging.

-This includes free vector (EPS) and JPEG downloads of all the major recycling symbols for you to use when creating the print artwork for your own packaging (please note permission / accreditation may be required to use specific logos).
+This includes free vector (EPS) and JPEG downloads of all the major recycling symbols for you to use when creating the print artwork for your own packaging (please note permission and/or accreditation may be required to use specific logos).

 Important notice on using these packaging symbols

-Please note that the downloadable files provided below are for use when you have the appropriate permission from the copyright holder, or governing body.
-It is your responsibility to ensure you can legally use these logos, and that you adhere to the correct usage guidelines.
-GWP Group Ltd can accept no responsibility for unlawful or incorrect use of the supplied symbols.
-If you have any doubt, please contact us using the details on this page.
+However, please note that the downloadable files provided below are for use only with the appropriate permission from the copyright holder or governing body.
+It is your responsibility to ensure you can legally use these logos and that you adhere to the correct usage guidelines.

 GWP Group Ltd can accept no responsibility for unlawful or incorrect use of the supplied symbols.
-GWP can also accept no responsibility for damage or loss resulting from incorrect usage of these symbols on your packaging.
+GWP takes no responsibility for any damage or loss resulting from the incorrect use of these symbols on your packaging.

 Mobius Loop